 Our Service Performance

-Bellyful delivered on its mission to cook and deliver meals to families with newborn babies and families with young children who are struggling with illness, where there is little or no family or social support.
+Bellyful delivered on its mission to cook and deliver meals to families with babies or young children who need support.

 In the year to March 2021, we supported 4,344 families and delivered 24,993 meals.